SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/ErpSync/index.md

 Interface for the ErpSync Agent
 Services for the ERP Integration Services feature
-<para /><b>Online Restricted:</b> This agent is not available in Online by default.
+<br />**Online Restricted:** This agent is not available in Online by default.
 Access must be requested specifically when app is registered.
 Intended for ERP integration apps.

 Download [WSDL file for Services86/ErpSync](../Services86-ErpSync.md) if you need to generate your own proxy code.